Grassley Welcomes Inclusion of Retirement Savings Legislation in Spending Package

 The SECURE Act Mirrors the Bipartisan Grassley-Wyden Retirement Enhancement and Savings Act

 Washington – Senate Finance Committee Chairman Chuck Grassley (R-Iowa) today released the following statement after successfully securing the inclusion of legislation based on his bipartisan bill with Ranking Member Ron Wyden (D-Ore) in the year-end appropriations package.
-Theincludes the , legislation Grassley introduced earlier this year with Wyden.
+The SECURE Act includes the Retirement Enhancement and Savings (RESA) Act of 2019, legislation Grassley introduced earlier this year with Wyden.

 “This legislation will help more Americans save for their retirement and help more American businesses invest in their employees’ future financial security,” Grassley said.
 “Government should be doing everything it can to help Americans save more of their own hard-earned money so they can retire with peace of mind, dignity and independence.
 Passing this bipartisan bill was one of my top priorities as chairman of the Senate Finance Committee this Congress.
 I’m glad after months of delay it will finally become law.”

 The SECURE ACT includes reform proposals to increase retirement savings in several ways, including:

 · Improving an existing type of retirement plan called a “multiple employer plan” or MEP.
 Such plans would be expanded to make it easier for small employers to join together to sponsor a single retirement plan for their workers.
 This would help millions of Americans save for retirement, and reduce plan-administration costs for small businesses;

 · Helping workers to ensure they have adequate income in retirement by creating new rules for employers that offer lifetime-income arrangements in their retirement plans;

 · Enhancing the ability of employees to transfer their retirement plan assets to a new retirement plan when they change jobs;